 Growing gerbera daisy plants is possible from seed, seedlings or division.
 Seed is the cheapest method, but seeds must be sown immediately because they lose viability quickly after opening.
 Keep in mind seeds may also not be true to form.

 Growing from seedlings or divided plants is easier and you can be sure what the flower type will be.
 If you have older plants, the crowns can be lifted and divided in early spring.
 Remove lower leaves and replant immediately.

 Plants thrive in a position with full sun and sandy soil.
 A little compost added at planting will encourage good flower growth.
 With newly sown seeds, a well-draining propagation mix is a must, as is bright indirect light.

 Crown rot is a common problem with gerbera daisies, which is caused by planting the crowns too deeply.
 The crown should be visible above the soil and allowed to dry out between each watering.
 Plants can be mulched, but care must be taken that mulch does not cover the crown.
 If you live in a wet or humid climate or have heavy soil, try planting gerbera daisies in well-draining pots instead.

 How to Care for a Gerbera Daisy Plant

 Gerbera daisies are susceptible to fungal diseases, although older varieties less so.
-Fungal sprays do not generally prevent crown rot, so correct planting and watering is essential for gerbera daisy care.
+Fungal sprays do not generally prevent crown rot, so correct planting and watering are essential for gerbera daisy care.

-Watering plants in the morning, so leaves can dry out during the day, will lessen the risk of rotting and fungal diseases.
+Water in the morning so the leaves can dry out during the day to lessen the risk of rot and fungal diseases.

 Growing gerbera daisies can have some challenges, but it is a wonderful reward when those big, happy flowers bloom.